J2 Global (NASDAQ:JCOM) Updates FY 2021 Earnings Guidance

-J2 Global (NASDAQ:JCOM) last issued its earnings results on Monday, May 10th.
-The technology company reported $2.18 EPS for the quarter, beating the consensus estimate of $1.57 by $0.61.
-J2 Global had a return on equity of 26.87% and a net margin of 15.12%.
-The business had revenue of $398.20 million for the quarter, compared to the consensus estimate of $362.11 million.
-During the same period last year, the business posted $1.40 EPS.
-The company’s revenue was up 19.8% compared to the same quarter last year.
-On average, equities analysts expect that J2 Global will post 7.49 EPS for the current year.
+J2 Global (NASDAQ:JCOM) last posted its quarterly earnings results on Monday, May 10th.
+The technology company reported $2.18 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.57 by $0.61.
+The business had revenue of $398.20 million during the quarter, compared to analysts’ expectations of $362.11 million.
+J2 Global had a net margin of 15.12% and a return on equity of 26.87%.
+The business’s quarterly revenue was up 19.8% on a year-over-year basis.
+During the same quarter last year, the company posted $1.40 earnings per share.
+As a group, sell-side analysts forecast that J2 Global will post 7.49 earnings per share for the current year.

+In other J2 Global news, VP Jeremy Rossen sold 4,256 shares of the stock in a transaction on Wednesday, May 12th.
+The shares were sold at an average price of $122.07, for a total transaction of $519,529.92.
+Following the transaction, the vice president now directly owns 10,869 shares of the company’s stock, valued at $1,326,778.83.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Company insiders own 6.11% of the company’s stock.

 About J2 Global